 It may be helpful to hire a lawyer with franchise experience to help you carefully review and understand the agreement.
 When you’re ready, sign to begin your journey as a franchisee.

 Next, you’ll need to find a place to set up shop.
-Depending on how much money you’re willing to pay up front, buying property and leasing an existing space are both options.
-And, franchisor’s often provide recommendations for what type of space will work best.
+Buying property and leasing an existing space are both options depending on how much money you’re willing to pay upfront.
+Franchisors often provide recommendations for the type of space that will work best.